Danny Graves: New York Mets

 On May 18, 2006, Graves was assigned to the Indians' Triple-A affiliate, the Buffalo Bisons, in Buffalo.
 He finished the 2006 season with the Bisons with a 4.01 ERA (1 Win, 1 Loss).

+Colorado Rockies

 Graves signed a minor league deal with the Rockies on December 19, 2006.
-He was released during Spring training in March 2007 before the season.
+He was released during spring training in March 2007.

+Long Island Ducks

 During the 2007 season, Graves was on the roster of the Long Island Ducks of the independent Atlantic League of Professional Baseball, leading the league in saves.